OutSystems/docs-product/src/ref/ui-patterns/mobile/carousel-mobile.md

 ---

-tags: runtime-mobileandreactiveweb
+tags: runtime-mobileandreactiveweb;
-summary: Advanced use cases for the Carousel UI Pattern
+summary: Advanced use cases for the Carousel UI Pattern.
 ---

 # Carousel UI Pattern Reference